PuffyDucks/UC-davis-canvas-catppuccin/README.md

 ## More info
 Latte is light mode, frappe is dark, macchiato is darker, and mocha is darkest.

 A few buttons or pages may have been missed, such as for quizzes.
-If you find any issues, feel free to let me know!😸
+If you find any issues, feel free to let me know! 😸

 <p align="center">
     <img src="https://raw.githubusercontent.com/catppuccin/catppuccin/main/assets/footers/gray0_ctp_on_line.svg?sanitize=true" />